ivangabriele/github-orchestrator/README.md

 [![img-license]][lnk-license] [![img-npm]][lnk-npm] [![img-github]][lnk-github]

-Orchestrate and harmonize all your repositories setup and files from a CLI.
+Orchestrate your Github repositories and harmonize their setup files from your CLI.

 **⚠️ Work In Progress!**